 Help professionals who care for bereaved parents have the resources they need to do their jobs well.

 We are blessed to have so many loving, devoted care providers here in the Pioneer Valley-- from midwives, to nurses, to doulas and therapists.
-Through our professional trainings, companion programs, and availability to these professionals, we work to make sure that these people, who are often the first source of contact for families, feel confident in the work they are doing.
+Through our professional trainings and peer companion program we work to make sure that these people, who are often the first source of contact for families, feel confident in the work they are doing.

-Help the family and friends of bereaved parents become more knowledgable about what the grief process is like.
+Help the family and friends of bereaved parents become more knowledgeable about what the grief process is like.

 We know that when someone you know or love suffers the loss of a baby, you probably aren't sure what to do to help.
 Almost all parents who themselves lose a baby recognize how difficult it is to know what it feels like when you haven't been through it.
 We hope that our resources will help you to sift through the difficult emotions you may be experiencing all while being the best possible source of support for the parents whose baby has died.